Danielle Dixson: Academic career

 Dixson studied Marine Science at the University of Tampa in Florida, obtaining her B.S. in 2005.
 She went on to obtain her Ph.D. in 2012 under the supervision of Philip Munday, Geoffrey Jones, and Morgan Pratchett at James Cook University, Australia.
 From 2011, she worked as postdoctoral researcher at Georgia Institute of Technology until her appointment as an Assistant Professor in 2013.
 In 2015 she began as an assistant professor at the University of Delaware before becoming an associate professor in 2019.
+She was fired from the University of Delaware in 2023 due to concerns about fraudulent research.

 Dixson is the author of Sea Stories, a children's book series based on scientific literature that aims to promote awareness of marine conservation, STEM subjects, and visibility of minorities from an early age.
 She is a member of the International Society of Chemical Ecology and was the recipient of their Early Career Award in 2019.

 Research

 Dixson's research broadly focuses on the relationship of how marine animals sense their environment and how this influences their decisions.
 Her major research areas include the role of chemical cues in corals and coral reef fishes, and the influence of ocean acidification on fish behaviour.